INSPIRE-MIF/INSPIRE-in-your-Country/HR/Country_fiches/HR-Country_fiche-2025.md

 The main governing body of NSDI in the Republic of Croatia is the NSDI Council.
 It is a body that implements the NSDI within the Republic of Croatia and coordinates the activities of NSDI subjects within the scope and with rights and obligations determined by the Law on National Spatial data infrastructure (OG 56/13, 52/18, 50/20).

 Governmental authorities at the level of ministries mainly join this NSDI Council, but also relevant (branch) associations as well as National Contact Point (NCP).
-Currently we have the 7th convocation of the NSDI Council, which was appointed on November 26, 2020.

 The Act Amending the National Spatial Data Infrastructure Act (OG 50/20) of 2 May 2020 introduced changes in the composition of the NSDI Council in order to achieve its more efficient work.
-Therefore it was proposed that the President of the Council was a representative of the National Contact Point and that a new member from the State Hydrometeorological Institute was included in the new composition.
+Therefore it was proposed that the President of the Council is a representative of the National Contact Point and that a new member from the State Hydrometeorological Institute is included in the new composition.
 Additionaly, it governs that exchange and sharing of data at the national level is regulated by a protocol, whereas the sharing of spatial data between NSDI entities and European Commission bodies is regulated by an agreement.

 At the managerial level is the NSDI Board, a permanent body for NSDI implementation.
 The NSDI Board is appointed by the NSDI Council and consists of three representatives from the NSDI Council, three from the NCP, and the heads of NSDI working groups.

-At the operational level, till February 2021, three NSDI working groups were established for the purpose of elaborating certain tasks and obligations within the scope of the NSDI implementation.
+At the operational level, till February 2021, three NSDI working groups were established for the purpose of elaborating certain tasks and obligations within the scope of the NSDI implementation:
 Workgroup for NSDI technical standards
 Workgroup for NSDI capacity building
 Workgroup for NSDI spatial data.

-In 2024, new working group for spatial plans was established.
+In 2024, new Working group for spatial plans was established with the aim of making recommendations for registering spatial planning documentation in Croatian NSDI.

 The NCP is responsible for leading the implementation of the NSDI and the coordination of the activities of the NSDI subjects within the scope and with rights and obligations determined by the Law.